efchea1/Analytic_Project_Regional-Health-Mapping-Harnessing-CDC-PLACES-Data-for-Minnesota-Community-Health-/README.md

 If we are close to CDC’s results, we will complete the 1 st part of the project.
 We will proceed to create MN regions for the 2 nd part of the project.

+### Technologies Used:

+**R Programming:** For data analysis and modeling.

+**ShinyLive in R:** To develop interactive dashboards for dynamic data visualization and narrative generation.
 Data Visualization: